 The two first-floor bedrooms don’t have the soaring ceilings, but with big windows and doors they have great views from a deck along the length of the house.

-This house, for sale at the time of this post, reminds us of why we love modest mansions, and how personal and interesting houses can be.
+This open floor plan home, for sale at the time of this post, reminds us of why we love modest mansions, and how personal and interesting houses can be.